Why is MIAM meeting essential in family litigation?

 In certain kinds of family proceedings, the Family Court’s rules require the applicant to attend Mediation Information and Assessment Meeting (MIAM) before making an application to the Court.
 The object of the MIAM is that the applicant is made aware of alternative dispute resolution (ADR) options instead of the court processes.

-One of the ADR is a Mediation, which is a confidential negotiation by a third party known as a mediator for resolving a wide range of disputes.
+Mediation is one of the forms of ADR, which is a confidential negotiation by a third party known as a mediator for resolving a wide range of disputes.
 Parties to mediation cannot disclose the contents of any discussion or rely on the evidence or the information provided during the mediation.
 Neither are they supposed to reveal the reasons why they did not reach the settlement.
-In most of the family proceedings cases, the court requires that all applicants attend a MIAM and have complied with this requirement before commencing proceedings unless an exemption applies.
+In most family proceedings cases, the Court requires that all applicants attend a MIAM and have complied with this requirement before commencing proceedings unless an exemption applies.

-If the applicant issue proceedings without attending the MIAM, the court might ask the applicant to have a meeting with the mediator for compliance with the rules; unless an exemption applies.
+If the applicant issues proceedings without attending the MIAM, the Court might ask the applicant to have a meeting with the mediator for compliance with the rules; unless an exemption applies.

-The main object of the MIAM is to provide the applicant with information that what other options the applicant has for resolving the dispute and either those options or suitable for resolving the dispute.
+The main objective of the MIAM is to provide the applicant with information about the other options that the applicant has for resolving the dispute.

 Is it a requirement for the respondent to attend the MIAM?

 The simple answer is no. However, the Court will expect the respondent to attend the MIAM.
 If the respondent declines to attend MIAM, the applicant can issue the proceedings, and the rules will not prevent the applicant from issuing the proceedings.